Racecourse Ground

+A sponsorship deal with STōK Cold Brew Coffee came into effect on 1 July 2023; as a result, the stadium is sometimes referred to as STōK Cae Ras, STōK Racecourse or Cae Ras STōK.

 History

+Inception (1864–1952)

 Wrexham Football Club have played at the Racecourse Ground since being formed in the local Turf Hotel public house in October 1864.
-However, Wrexham played their home games in the 1881–82 and 1882–83 seasons at the Recreation Ground in Rhosddu due to an increase in rent from the then owners, Wrexham Cricket Club, while also changing the name to Wrexham Athletic for one season.
-Before the club was formed the ground was mainly used for cricket and occasionally, horse racing.
-The Racecourse was used extensively for flying before the First World War, with Gustav Hamel making public displays in August 1912 and June 1913.
-Wrexham Borough Council considered making the racecourse the town's municipal airport, however this was later developed at Borras.
+However, due to an increase in rent from the then owners, Wrexham Cricket Club, Wrexham played their home games in the 1881–82 and 1882–83 seasons at the Recreation Ground in Rhosddu, while also changing their name to Wrexham Athletic for one season.
+Before the club was formed, the ground was mainly used for cricket and, occasionally, horse racing.

+The Racecourse was used extensively for aviation before the First World War, with Gustav Hamel performing public displays in August 1912 and June 1913.
+Wrexham Borough Council considered making the racecourse the town's municipal airport, but that was later developed at Borras.

+Expansion (1952–2002)

 1952 saw the laying down of concrete terracing on the ever-popular Kop end, which is now the oldest part of the ground.
-Five years later was to see the largest ever attendance at the Racecourse when 34,445 people gathered to witness an FA Cup fourth-round tie against Manchester United.
+Five years later, 34,445 people gathered to witness an FA Cup fourth-round tie against Manchester United, the largest-ever attendance at the Racecourse.
 On 30 September 1959, the Racecourse saw the switching-on of the newly installed floodlights.

-After promotion to the old Second Division in 1978 the Border Stand was built, taking its name from the Border Breweries which owned the ground.
-This part of the ground is now known as the Eric Roberts Builders Stand, where visiting supporters are normally seated.
+In 1978, after Wrexham was promoted to the former Second Division, the Border Stand was built, taking its name from the Border Breweries which owned the ground.
+That part of the ground is now known as the Eric Roberts Builders Stand, where visiting supporters are normally seated.

-The latest addition to the ground was achieved in 1999 after Grant Aid from Sport Lot, the Welsh Development Agency and the Football Trust together with local sponsorship allowed for the construction of a new stand on the Mold Road side of the ground.
-The new structure was originally named the Pryce Griffiths Stand after the then chairman (but since renamed the Mold Road Stand after the then chairman sold the club to Alex Hamilton) has a capacity of 3,500 and also contains hospitality and conferencing facilities.
+The latest addition to the ground came about in 1999, after Grant Aid from Sport Lot, the Welsh Development Agency and the Football Trust, together with local sponsorship, financed the construction of a stand on the Mold Road side of the ground.
+The new structure was originally named the Pryce Griffiths Stand, after the then chairman, but was renamed the Mold Road Stand after Griffiths sold the club to Alex Hamilton.
+The stand has a capacity of 3,500 and also contains hospitality and conferencing facilities.

-The development also saw the Paddock areas of the Sainsbury's Stand and the Eric Roberts Builders Stand become all-seated, bringing the current capacity up to 15,500 and thus allowing international football and rugby union to once again be played at the Racecourse.
+The development also saw the Paddock areas of the Sainsbury's Stand and the Eric Roberts Builders Stand become all-seated, bringing the current capacity up to 15,500, thus permitting international football and rugby union to be played at the Racecourse once again.